jenterkin/vim-autosource/readme.md

 # AutoSource  ![ci workflow](https://github.com/jenterkin/vim-autosource/actions/workflows/ci.yml/badge.svg)
-AutoSource is a VIM plugin that finds each vim configuration file (`.vimrc` or `.vimrc.lua`) from your `$HOME` directory to the opened file.
+AutoSource is a Vim plugin that finds each Vim configuration file (`.vimrc` or `.vimrc.lua`) from your `$HOME` directory to the opened file.

 ![Example usage](static/example.gif)

 ## Security
 To prevent arbitrary code execution attacks, AutoSource will prompt you to approve new `.vimrc` files and to re-approve those which have changed.
-By default AutoSource will automatically approve config changes made through VIM.
+By default AutoSource will automatically approve config changes made through Vim.
 See [`g:autosource_approve_on_save`](#g:autosource_approve_on_save) for more info.

 ![Security example](static/security_example.gif)

 In this gif I answered "no" to the prompt so that it was not sourced, then opened the `.vimrc` file that was cloned with the repo to see the _very_ malicious code inside.

 ## Why AutoSource
 I work on many projects and each project has its' own standards and requirements.
-This means I can't configure VIM to handle a given language in a single way.
+This means I can't configure Vim to handle a given language in a single way.
 I'll also commonly open a file in a different repo than I'm currently in to tweak something (e.g. an API response), then hop back to what I was originally doing (e.g. writing some client code that consumes said API endpoint).

 I wrote AutoSource because the available options (`exrc` and other plugins) didn't have either the functionality or security features that I wanted.
 AutoSource is configurable, unobtrusive, and secure.